good-idea/sane-shopify/README.md

 This plugin does not manage orders or customer carts.
 You will need to use Shopify's storefront API (or another solution) to do this.
 But, the sanity documents will include all of the product & variant IDs you need.

 # Alpha Changelog

+### 0.11.0

+`@sane-shopify/server` now exports functions that can be used to handle Shopify's webhooks.

 ### 0.10.1